lambdaJasonYang/lambdaJasonYang.github.io/posts/2021-08-23-PandocFiltering.markdown

-Pandoc filtering means when I type up a blog post,
+Pandoc filtering - when I type up a blog post,
-I can control whether I want some text to be transformed in some manner after Hakyll builds it.
+I can control whether I want some pattern or group of text to be transformed in some manner when the site is rebuilt.

 Here I will show the simplest example: